IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 By default it will use git over http.
 If you want to use ssh, then pass `ssh` as first argument.

-Run `chip.py -get` to get IHEC ChIP test data for MCF10A cell line.
+Run `python chip.py -get` to get IHEC ChIP test data for MCF10A cell line.

 ## Running on cluster